burakkeynz/youtube-clone/README.md

-# html-css
+# YouTube
-This repository contains HTML-CSS projects that I have written throughout my learning journey, either from tutorials or recreating existing websites.
+This repository contains HTML-CSS codes of clone YouTube I've created with SuperSimpleDEV-HTML&CSS Full Course video.
+(I've taken necessary png's from there)